Skip to content

 +------+----------+----------+----------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------+

-Introduced in Aerospike Database 5.2, Filter Expressions are commonly used to select records that satisfy a boolean expression and work with all single record commands (reads, writes, operations, and record UDFs), batch reads, and queries.
-Filters are only executed when a record exists, not executing when a record is created or not found.
+Record filtering expressions select records that satisfy a boolean expression and work with all single record commands (reads, writes, operations, and record UDFs), batch reads, and queries.
+Filters are only executed when a record exists.
+Filters are not executed when a record is created or is not found.

 Read